soyeonkimgithub/soyeonkimgithub.github.io/_featured_categories/study.md

 layout: list

 # The title of the tag's page.
-title: Learn
+title: Study

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: learn
+slug: study

 menu: true

 submenu: false

-order: 3
+order: 2

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >